MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example turns on the Microsoft integrated reporting experience, allows users to report messages to Microsoft, and sends reported messages to the specified reporting mailbox.
+This example turns on the Microsoft integrated reporting experience, uses Microsoft reporting tools in Outlook, allows users to report messages to Microsoft, and sends reported messages to the specified reporting mailbox.
 The New-ReportSubmissionRule command is required only if you don't already have a report submission rule.

 ### Example 3
 ```powershell